All titles are protected by copyrights held by their

 It's a mighty impressive vehicle, the coolest auto there

-Though I never have tried that far-out ride, I wonder how can it
+Though I never have tried that far-out ride, I wonder how can it compare

 to the Love Bus.